JunlinHan/DCLGAN/README.md

 ### Acknowledgments
 Our code is developed based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [CUT](http://taesung.me/ContrastiveUnpairedTranslation/).
+We thank the awesome work provided by CycleGAN and CUT.
 We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation.